astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 Checks to see if the specified file exists.
 If not, emits a "stop" error message and returns false; otherwise, returns true.

+##### Returns

+This method returns `true` if the file with path specified by the `fileName` parameter exists on the disk in the specified location or `false` if either the file is not found or if it does exist but an operating system error occurs (such as insufficient permissions) during the search.

 ##### Parameters